 Operational emissions typically represent the majority of a project's air quality impacts.
 After a project is built, operational emissions are anticipated to occur continuously throughout the project's lifetime.
-Due to their long-term nature, operational emissions will cumulatively contribute to the criteria air pollutant (CAP) emissions inventory for Sacramento County.
+Due to their long-term nature, operational emissions will cumulatively contribute to the criteria air pollutant emissions inventory for Sacramento County.
 Operational activities also have the potential to expose sensitive receptors to substantial pollutant concentrations.
-Therefore, lead agencies shall assess emissions generated by project operation and determine if they could result in a significant impact to air quality.
+Therefore, lead agencies shall assess emissions generated by project operations and determine if they could result in a significant impact to air quality.
 If operational emissions will result in a significant impact, lead agencies shall implement all feasible mitigation to reduce the impact.

-CAPs and precursors of primary concern from operational activities in Sacramento County include emissions of reactive organic gases (ROG or VOC) and oxides of nitrogen (NOX), particulate matter with an aerodynamic resistance diameter of 10 microns or less ( $PM{10}$ ), and fine particulate matter with an aerodynamic resistance diameter of 2.5 microns or less ( $PM{2.5}$ ).
-Other pollutants such as carbon monoxide (CO), sulfur dioxide and lead are of less concern because operational activities are not likely to generate substantial quantities of these CAPs and the Sacramento Valley Air basin has been in attainment for these CAPs for multiple years.
+Criteria air pollutants and precursors of primary concern from operational activities in Sacramento County include emissions of reactive organic gases (ROG or VOC) and oxides of nitrogen (NOx), particulate matter with an aerodynamic resistance diameter of 10 microns or less (PM ${10}$), and fine particulate matter with an aerodynamic resistance diameter of 2.5 microns or less (PM ${2.5}$).
+Other pollutants such as carbon monoxide (CO), sulfur dioxide and lead are of less concern because operational activities are not likely to generate substantial quantities of these criteria air pollutants and the Sacramento Valley Air basin has been in attainment for these criteria air pollutants for multiple years.

 In December 2018 the California Supreme Court issued a decision in the Sierra Club v.
 County of Fresno (2018) 6 Cal.
 5th 502 case regarding the Friant Ranch project.
-The Court determined that air quality analysis include a reasonable effort to connect a project's air quality impacts to likely health consequences or explain in meaningful detail why it is not feasible to do so.
-Lead agencies and project proponents may use the District's Interim Guidance to address the Friant Ranch decision while a methodology is being developed to provide a standardized health related analysis.
+The Court determined that air quality analysis include a reasonable effort to connect a project's emissions to likely health consequences or explain in meaningful detail why it is not feasible to do so.
+Lead agencies and project proponents should use the District's Friant Guidance to address the court's decision.

-Land use development projects typically include the following sources of operational CAP and precursor emissions:
+Land use development projects typically include the following sources of operational criteria air pollutant and precursor emissions: